ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 Weapons come with a property for Damage--setting this determines how much getting shot by this gun will hurt other players!

-!!! info "Not All Weapons Need to Shoot"
+!!! tip "Not All Weapons Need to Shoot"
     The weapon system can be used for things that aren't weapons!
 If you were making a bubble blower, or a fishing pole, perhaps you would set the damage to 0 and use different visual effects.
-The key is that this is what actually happen when the player uses the weapon!
+The key is that this is what actually happens when the player uses the weapon!

 1. With the `weapon` itself selected in the **Hierarchy**, check the **Properties** panel.
 Here is where we can set the **Damage** property to whatever we would like.
 In this case, let's set it to 25, so it will take 4 shots to kill a player with 100 health.